 It may also take time to recover from treatment.
 You may feel tired for a while, and you may have lots of emotions to deal with.
 It is important to give yourself time to recover and adjust.
-You can call our support line and talk to one of our cancer support specialists (see page 58).
-You can also ask your healthcare team for details of local support groups that may be able to help (see page 59).
+You can call our support line and talk to one of our cancer support specialists (see page 64).
+You can also ask your healthcare team for details of local support groups that may be able to help.

-We have more information about dealing with your emotions in our booklet How are you feeling? (see page 56).
+We have more information about dealing with your emotions in our booklet How are you feeling?
+The emotional effects of cancer (see page 62).